 Rugby league star Bryan Fletcher, a former captain of the South Sydney Rabbitohs and member of the Australian National Rugby League Team, has successfully used acupuncture for hamstring injury.
 During an interview with George Negus he is quoted as saying “The hamstring injury healed much quicker with the acupuncture than what the doctors thought”

 Bryan Fletcher was on the Kangaroo team when they defeated New Zealand 52-0 in 2007.

-The Acupuncture Clinic sees many sports people with a variety of sports injuries.
+Acupuncturists at The Acupuncture Clinic see many sports people with a variety of sports injuries.